vinodnimbalkar/vimgif/README.md

 # VimGif

-Get random gif image of vim editor with hot-keys.
+Get a random gif image of the Vim editor with hotkeys.

 [![VimGif](https://vimgif.vercel.app/api)](https://github.com/vinodnimbalkar/vimgif)

-## How do I run this on github readme?
+## How do I run this on GitHub readme?
-Copy paste this into your markdown content, and that's it.
+Copy and paste this into your markdown content, and that's it.
 Simple!
 ```md
 [![VimGif](https://vimgif.vercel.app/api)](https://github.com/vinodnimbalkar/vimgif)
 ```